p-expo/p-expo.github.io/README.md

 * a $30 lavalier microphone

 --- now your online viewers can hear you properly
+* a $70 clicker, to be able to freely walk around while doing the presentation.
+Please use a lavalier microphone when you go away from your computer.

+--- now you can show yourself together with your material as well

 * $150 Video light setup

 --- if you'd like to get a better quality video